Tiago-Rodrigs/Website-Weather/README.md

 - see humidity percentage
 - see a visibility indicator
 - see the air pressure number
-- request my current location weather
+- request current location weather
 - convert temperature in Celcius to Fahrenheit and vice versa

 <br>